-The largest and longest of the state apartments at Kensington Palace, the King's Gallery looks pretty much as it was when decorated for King George I in 1727.
+The largest and longest of the state apartments at Kensington Palace, the King's Gallery, looks almost exactly as it did when it was transformed for King George I in 1725.

-The King's Gallery was used for displaying pictures as well as for exercise and it is dominated by a copy of Van Dyck’s noble portrait of Charles I on horseback at its east end.
+The King's Gallery was used for exercise as well as displaying pictures.
+At the east end, it is dominated by a copy of van Dyck’s noble portrait of Charles I on horseback.

-The dial positioned over the fireplace is still connected to a wind-vane on the roof so that the King could see which way the wind was blowing, where his navy was likely to be heading, and when the posts were likely to arrive.
-Created for King William III, it is still (amazingly) in working order.
+The dial positioned over the gallery's fireplace was connected to a wind vane on the roof.
+This enabled King William to see which way the wind was blowing, where his navy was likely to be heading and when the posts were likely to arrive.
+Incredibly, it is still in working order today.

 Come to this exclusive family event with the English National Ballet and the Science Museum.